Mazlumsert1/Lsd-Report/README.md

 ### 2.3.
 Maintenance and reliability

 ## 3. Discussion

 ### 3.1 Technical discussion

 ### 3.2 Group work reflection & Lessons learned
+Looking back we should have done a better job managing the team and the time.
+In the beginning of the this course, we felt like we were in control, we made an contract where everybody was forced to sign, if everybody in the team wanted to continue.

 ## Conclusion